-Mandated Reporters under the Interim CSU Policy
+Mandated Reporters under the CSU Nondiscrimination Policy

-Pursuant to the Interim CSU Policy Prohibiting Discrimination, Harassment, and Retaliation, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation any CSU Employee (see exceptions list) who learns of any allegations or acts of Discrimination, Harassment, Retaliation, Sexual Misconduct, Sexual Exploitation Dating/Domestic Violence, or Stalking involving students or fellow employees, shall promptly report all known information (including the names of the parties) to the Campus Title IX Coordinator or the Discrimination, Harassment, and Retaliation (DHR) Administrator.
+Pursuant to the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (CSU Nondiscrimination Policy) any CSU Employee (see exceptions list) who learns of any allegations or acts of Discrimination, Harassment, Retaliation, Sexual Misconduct, Sexual Exploitation Dating/Domestic Violence, or Stalking involving students or fellow employees, shall promptly report all known information (including the names of the parties) to the Campus Title IX Coordinator or the Discrimination, Harassment, and Retaliation (DHR) Administrator.
 Cal Poly’s Title IX Coordinator and DHR Administrator is Maren Hufton, Assistant Vice President for the Civil Rights & Compliance Office.
 We encourage all employees to contact the Civil Rights & Compliance Office at (805) 756-6770 or email@example.com if you have any questions about your reporting obligations.
 To make a report, please visit our reporting page.

 Mandated Reporters of Child Abuse and Neglect under CANRA and Executive Order 1083